bjoerge/staticr/README.md

-# build-static
+# staticr

-build-static allows you to define a set of routes that can be either served dynamically (e.g. in development) or built to static files (e.g. in production)
+staticr allows you to define a set of routes that can be either served dynamically by express (e.g. in development) or built to static files (e.g. in production)

 This module is intended for a developer workflow where:

 - A set of predefined routes (javascript bundles, html files) are generated and served dynamically during development
 - These routes are built and written to static files on disk at deploy time (i.e. to be served by nginx)

-See the [example](https://github.com/bjoerge/build-static/tree/master/example) directory for a complete, working example project.
+See the [example](https://github.com/bjoerge/staticr/tree/master/example) directory for a complete, working example project.

 ## Usage